RasheedLewis/VibeCraft/docs/advanced_features_planning/Temp-Troubleshooting-Log.md

 ```

 **Note:** This might cause the modal to appear slightly delayed, or there may be edge cases where the visibility state doesn't sync properly with `videoType` changes.
 Consider if this is the right approach or if we should derive `videoTypeModalVisible` from `videoType` directly instead of managing it as separate state.

+### 8. Modal Visibility State Management Issues
+**Problem:**
+- `videoTypeModalVisible` was initialized to `true`, causing modal to show immediately even when no file was uploaded
+- Modal visibility logic was convoluted and didn't properly handle all edge cases
+- Debug div was left in production code
+- Redundant "Start Analysis" button section existed (analysis should start automatically)

+**Fixes:**
+- Changed `videoTypeModalVisible` initial state from `true` to `false`
+- Improved `useEffect` logic to properly show/hide modal based on:
+  - `stage === 'uploaded'` (file has been uploaded)
+  - `!videoType` (no video type selected yet)
+  - `!analysisPolling.data` (no analysis exists)
+  - `analysisState === 'idle'` (analysis not running)
+- Modal now shows when file is uploaded and no video type is set
+- Modal hides with 1-second delay after video type is selected
+- Removed debug div from production code
+- Removed redundant "Start Analysis" button section (analysis starts automatically via `useVideoTypeSelection` hook)
+- Added `videoTypeModalVisible` reset to `resetState` function for clean state management

 ## Files Modified